WDI-DTLA-41/project_01_build_a_game/readme.md

 additional color flash to the end of that sequence.
 If the user can not correctly input the sequence or respond within the alloted time then the user will lose and the game will end.

+4. What unsoloved problems or planned features(Next Steps).